01-edu/public/subjects/matrix_mult/README.md

 Implement the methods:

-- `number_of_cols` which returns the number of columns of the matrix.
+- `number_of_cols`: which returns the number of columns in the matrix.

-- `number_of_rows` which returns the number of rows of the matrix.
+- `number_of_rows`: which returns the number of rows in the matrix.

-- `row(n)` which returns the `n`th row in the matrix.
+- `row`: which returns the `n`th row in the matrix.

-- `col(n)` which returns the `n`th column in the matrix.
+- `col`: which returns the `n`th column in the matrix.

-Define the matrix multiplication by implementing the std::ops::Mul for the type matrix
+Define the matrix multiplication by implementing the `std::ops::Mul` for the type matrix

 ### Expected Functions